LeahRoberts/HPC_notes/README.md

 ## Submitting jobs

+When you submit a job, all the paths will be relative to where you have submitted the script.
+I.e. if you submit the script in your home directory, the output (unless specified otherwise) will be written to your home directory.
+Similarly, if you are pointing to a particular file, you  need to give the relative filepath based on where you are submitting the job (or absolute filepath to avoid this problem).

 ### example for sbatch

 Usually I write the script in a text file and then copy/paste over to a `.sh` file in Bunya.
 The sbatch script should look like this: